omnunum/rym_metadata/README.md

 # RYM Metadata Scraper

-A flexible RateYourMusic metadata scraper that can be used as a beets plugin or standalone library.
+A flexible RateYourMusic metadata scraper that can be used as a beets plugin, standalone library, or CLI tool.
 Scrapes genre and descriptor information using Camoufox browser automation with proxy support for Cloudflare bypass.

-## Dual Usage
+## Usage Modes

-This package supports two usage patterns:
+This package supports three usage patterns:
+1. **CLI Tool**: Standalone command-line tool for tagging audio files in folders
-1. **Beets Plugin**: Integrates with beets music library management
+2. **Beets Plugin**: Integrates with beets music library management
-2. **Standalone Library**: Can be imported into other tools (like streamrip forks)
+3. **Standalone Library**: Can be imported into other tools (like streamrip forks)

 ## Installation